 This development of sustained attention and visual and manual exploration of toys is strongly influenced by the infant’s social environment.
 A responsive and rich environment which provides many opportunities that are just right for the infant’s level of development promotes optimal development of attention and fine motor skills.

-This is particularly true for infants who are born premature and those who are risk for autism or have form of developmental delay.
+This is particularly true for infants who are born preterm and those who are risk for developmental delay.
 For these infants early and responsive intervention to promote social, attention and fine motor skills is very important for ensuring optimal development.

-Long term follow up studies have shown that premature infants have a greater risk of developing attention and fine motor problems when they enter school.
+Long term follow up studies have shown that preterm infants have a greater risk of developing attention and fine motor problems when they enter school.
+This is true even for infants who are only 5-6 weeks preterm (often referred to as later preterm).
 Early intervention has been shown to reduce this risk.

 Importance of face-to-face conversations